The Palace of Versailles is the World’s largest Royal domain – space for Royals to stay.

 In 1770, the new King got married to Archduchess of Austria Marie-Antoinette in 1770 at the Royal Opera House.
 It was one of the greatest events ever to take place at Versailles.

 He continued the legacy of his predecessors by adding on to the Palace of Versailles.
-Most of his additions were to the inside the Versailles Palace.
+Most of his additions were inside the Versailles Palace.

 Because of the costly maintenance of Palace of Versailles, and the wars France was fighting, the King didn’t have much money for the people of France.